18F/handbook/pages/training-and-development/working-groups-and-guilds-101.md

 Some groups are available by invitation-only.
 If you do not share that identity, show your allyship by respecting those private gatherings and giving space for people to gather and talk freely amongst themselves.
-The Diversity Guild is always available as a place to ask questions and show your suppor
+The Diversity Guild is always available as a place to ask questions and show your support.

-The open groups, which are available to all TTS staff, are:
+The open affinity groups, which are available to all TTS staff, are:

 - {% slack_channel "lgbtqqiaap" "LGBTQQIAAP" %} — is for anyone who identifies
   as lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual,